marcozennaro/tropo_paper/paper.md

-In this paper we present a set of software tools that allow the analysis of any radio link making use of the publicly available IGRA (Integrated Global Radiosonde Archive) database [@IGRA] of metereological radiosondes that are periodically launched all over the globe.
+In this paper we present a set of software tools that allow the analysis of any radio link making use of the publicly available IGRA (Integrated Global Radiosonde Archive) database [@IGRA] of meteorological radiosondes that are periodically launched all over the globe.

-These tools facilitate the analysis of beyond the horizon propagation by automating the process of identifying the nearest radiosonde launch site to any pair of points at a specific date.
+These tools facilitate the analysis of anomalous propagation by automating the process of identifying which radiosonde launch site is closest to any pair of points at a specific date.

 The data from the identified radiosonde are then used to graph the